acorgit/API/README.md

-# Base repository for API projects
+# Spring Boot API

-This repository is expected to be empty, using the branches as templates of a project
+This is a Spring Boot API project